 I am an Associate Professor in the Department of Philosophy at Lewis & Clark College.
 Last year, while on sabbatical, I am Fulbright Visiting Research Chair in the Department of Philosophy at the University of Calgary.
 My main areas of research interest are in the philosophy and history of science though I have strong interests in aesthetics and ethics.
 In the history of philosophy, I am especially fascinated by the American pragmatists and their descendants.
 Here is my CV.

 Last, in the tradition of American pragmatism, I believe philosophy can be deeply practical.
 As recent examples, in 2009 I participated in a working group on the topic of "managed relocation" which is the deliberate movement of species due to anthropogenic climate change.
 This working group met to discuss the scientific, legal, and ethical challenges that managed relocation presents and our essay on the topic "Managed Relocation: Integrating the Scientific, Regulatory, and Ethical Challenges" has appeared in Bioscience.
 Here is a press release regarding the paper.
 In 2013, I participated in a conference and working group on de-extinction at Stanford University.
 In 2015, I participated in a workshop on denialism in science at Wake Forest University.
+In 2016, I participated in workshops at the Environmental Law Institute which brought together scientists, journalists, lawyers and one philosopher to discuss how to communicate scientific uncertainty more effectively.
 And, if you are curious, I was recently on the radio show Philosophy Talk in a discussion regarding the nature of wilderness and whether, and to what extent, Homo sapiens is simply another part of the natural world.